awsdocs/aws-doc-sdk-examples/javav2/example_code/stepfunctions/Readme.md

-# AWS Step Functions for the SDK for Java
+# Step Functions for the SDK for Java

 ## Overview
 This README discusses how to run and test the AWS SDK for Java (v2) examples for AWS Step Functions.